tech-acs/pmd-docs/docs/how-to-access.md

 The home page of the dashboard presents a list of applications, each aligned with the user’s assigned permissions.

-1. Users with the `Dashboard Users` role, for example, have access limited to functions like `View Dashboar` and `Printable Reports`.
+1. Users with the `Dashboard Users` role, for example, have access limited to functions like `View Dashboard` and `Printable Reports`.

 2. Those assigned the `Data Manager` role will find options primarily focused on data entry.

-3. Users in the `Data Approver` role will find options focusing validation and approval submitted by data mangers.
+3. Users in the `Data Approver` role will find options focusing on validation and approval submitted by data managers.

-4. Users assigned the `Data Approver` role will find options specifically centered on validating and approving  data submitted by `Data Managers`.
+4. Users assigned the `Data Approver` role will find options specifically centred on validating and approving  data submitted by `Data Managers`.

 5. Users in the `Dashboard Manager` and `System Manager` role have the privilege to view all available options.